Skip to Content

 Things to do near Cork Gaol

-One of the beauties of Cork City Gaol is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Cork City Gaol is that it’s a short spin away from many of the best things to do in Cork City.

 Below, you’ll find a handful of things to see and do a stone’s throw from Cork Gaol (plus places to eat and where to grab a post-adventure pint!).